 Will Downsizing Your Home Save You Money?

 Moving house isn’t an everyday affair.
-In the UK the average person moves every 23 years!!
+In the UK, the average person moves every 23 years!
 A smaller, more manageable property could mean less maintenance, potentially lower bills, and maybe even a cosier environment.
 But will downsizing your home save you money?
 Let’s take a look.

-Affordability of current property
+Affordability of the current property

 While a smaller home can come with a smaller price tag, the current availability of the type of property and its location will also influence the price you pay.
 If the demand for smaller properties is greater than their availability, then this can cause their price to rise.